Click any of the links below for information on Barnes & Noble's history:

 In the early 1990s, the company refined its superstore concept and established the modern generation of Barnes & Noble superstores, which today represent over 96 percent of our retail sales.

 Barnes & Noble superstores have become the information piazzas of America.
 They combine a vast and deep selection of book titles with an experienced bookselling staff and a warm, comfortable and spacious atmosphere.
-They also offer a comprehensive inventory of music and DVDs.
+They also offer a comprehensive inventory of music, DVDs, gift product, and toys and games.
 The music department stocks a deep selection of classical, jazz, opera and show tunes that has established Barnes & Noble as a leader in the adult music market.
 Further enhancing the stores’ appeal as destinations are our cafés, which through an exclusive arrangement with Starbucks, distinguish Barnes & Noble as the only bookseller serving America’s premier coffee brand.

 Barnes & Noble became a publicly traded company in 1993.